 Domestika is a relative newcomer in the world of online learning, but it’s filled with extremely high-quality courses covering a variety of creative tasks.
 And one of those is, of course, woodworking!

-The big two woodworking classes to check out here are Furniture Design and Construction for Beginners and Professional Woodworking for Beginners.
+The two main woodworking classes to check out here are Furniture Design and Construction for Beginners and Professional Woodworking for Beginners.
 Both are hosted by Chilean woodworker and architect Patricio Ortega, and combined they have helped over 200,000 students (myself included)

 The best for beginners is the Furniture Design and Construction course.
 You’ll learn both how to use basic woodworking tools and how to design furniture that won’t fall apart the moment it’s finished.
-The final project is an attractive wardrobe/cabinet with simple lines and fine details.
+The final project is building an attractive wardrobe/cabinet with simple lines and fine details.

-The other, Professional Woodworking for Beginners, is also suitable for beginners but instead focused on skills like repeatability and speed.
-If you’re looking to make money woodworking these are key skills, but if you want to keep it a hobby they might not be necessary.
+The other, Professional Woodworking for Beginners, is also suitable for newbies but instead focuses on skills like repeatability and speed.
+If you’re looking to make money woodworking these are key skills.
+However, if you want to keep it a hobby they might not be as necessary.

-The final project is a simple stool, but using templates and other newfound techniques, you’ll be able to create a complete set with just a little extra effort.
+The final project requires making a simple stool.
+But by using templates and other newfound techniques, you’ll be able to create a complete set with just a little extra effort.

-In terms of materials, both courses use primarily plywood, so you shouldn’t have any trouble sourcing them to follow along.
+Both courses primarily use plywood, so you shouldn’t have any trouble sourcing this type of material to follow along.